Rabo Studio, Forum Groningen

 Horror fanatic Thandeka Kramer-Wolf is the host of this Kenniscafé.
 She will explore the secret of our fascination with horror and scary things with Brenda Mathijssen, Peter de Jong and Julian Hanich.
 Brenda Mathijssen is an assistant professor in Religious Studies.
 In her research, she focuses on how we cope with death as a society and as individuals.
 Do we still have traditions around death in the Netherlands?
 Experimental psychologist Peter de Jong knows everything about disgust and phobia.
 How can genuine fear and the fascination for horror coexist in one brain?
 As a professor in film, Julian Hanich knows everything about horror movies and why we like them so much.

 In Kenniscafé, we talk about current themes with Groningen scientists and researchers.
-Kenniscafé is organized in collaboration with Science LinX en Forum Groningen and is supported by het Akkoord van Groningen.
+Kenniscafé is organised in collaboration with Science LinX en Forum Groningen and is supported by het Akkoord van Groningen.

 Illustratie: Yvette Compaijen